HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 ### Level Goal
 The password for the next level is stored in a file called spaces in this filename located in the home directory.
 ### Solution
-Connect to the next level through `ssh` by using the same command used previously.
-However, this time we will change the username to `bandit2`.
-The command should look like this:
+Connect to the next level through `ssh` by using the following command:

 ```bash
 ssh bandit2@bandit.labs.overthewire.org -p 2220